alexmasselot/gtfs-simulation-play/README.md

 ## Download and unzip gtfs data

-Being focus on Switzerland by the JavaScript application, head to http://gtfs.geops.ch/ and download one of the feeds. unzip it into a directory (*e.g.* $HOME/tmp/gtfs/)
+Being focus on Switzerland by the JavaScript application, head to http://gtfs.geops.ch/ and download one of the feeds (either the *complete* set or a more tailored)Unzip it into a directory (*e.g.* $HOME/tmp/gtfs/)

 ## Packaged distribution